Turkey: Fresh arrest warrant for Osman Kavala, hours after acquittal | DW | 18.02.2020

 Kavala supporters left stunned

-More than 100 supporters, including lawmakers and other defendants, had been anxiously awaiting Kavala to walk free from prison, were left shocked by the latest news.
+More than 100 supporters, including lawmakers and other defendants, anxiously waited for Kavali's release at a roadside restaurant near the the Silivri prison complex where he was held, only to be left shocked by the latest news.

 Earlier Tuesday, eight other activists had also been acquitted after they had been charged with organizing the anti-government protests in 2013.